bk10aao/SodukuSolver/README.md

-# Default project steructure for IntelliJ
+# Default project structure for IntelliJ